JamesMartin1998/Project-5-Backend/README.md

 | 017 | Any | Read | All users can retrieve data for a single vote. | Pass |
 | 018 | Not Vote owner | Delete | Users that are not the owner of a vote are unable to delete it. | Pass |
 | 019 | Vote owner | Delete | Users that are the owner of a vote are able to delete it. | Pass |

-(No update functionality, users cannot edit their vote and instead have to delete their vote and vote again)
+(No update functionality, users cannot edit their vote and instead have to delete their vote and vote again with other option)

 ### /comments/